clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 spacetime generate --lang typescript --out-dir client/src/module_bindings --project-path server
 ```

 > This command assumes you've already created a server module in `quickstart-chat/server`.
-If you haven't, go follow either the [Rust](/docs/modules/rust/quickstart) or [C#](/docs/modules/c-sharp/quickstart) module quickstart, then come back here.
+If you haven't completed one of the server module quickstart guides, you can follow either the [Rust](/docs/modules/rust/quickstart) or [C#](/docs/modules/c-sharp/quickstart) module quickstart to create one and then return here.

 Take a look inside `client/src/module_bindings`.
 The CLI should have generated several files: